-At the end of last year I purchased a 1938 electric motor and mirror drum for the National Television Collection from a private collector.
-Generally speaking we don’t collect electronic parts; however this object is an exception for a number of reasons.
+At the end of last year I purchased a 1938 electric motor and mirror drum for our collection from a private collector.
+Generally speaking, we don’t collect electronic parts; however, this object is an exception for a number of reasons.

 As I investigated its history further, I discovered that it had a fascinating background.
 For one thing, it was a part of the best television made in Britain prior to the Second World War.

 What is a high speed scanner motor and how does it work?

 Our line scanning motor and mirror is from a 1938 Scophony optical-mechanical projection television set.

 In the 1930s, television picture tubes (cathode ray tubes) were mainly small and dim, and only suitable for viewing in low light levels.